Rider Advancement List for 2020 Competition

-These riders have advanced in the 2018 season under the guidelines of the National Points Advancement System or the Self Advancement process.
+These riders have been advanced based on their performance in the 2019 season.
+All advancements are processed under the guidelines of the National Points Advancement System or the Self Advancement process.
 The Advancement Lists are effective on Jan.
-1, 2019, and the Self Advancement Lists are provided as additional information.
-If any errors or omissions are noted please contact AMA Racing.
+1, 2020, and the Self Advancement Lists are provided as additional information.
+If any errors or omissions are noted please contact AMA Racing

 2018 AMA MX A Advancement for 2019 Season (Updated Dec.
 12, 2018)